Fernando-Canales/PLATO_DAP_CS/README.md

-# Detecting False Positives with Double-aperture photometry (and Centroid Shifts)
+# Detecting False Positives with Double-aperture photometry and Centroid Shifts

 ## Fernando Gutiérrez-Canales

-### (under the supervision of Réza Samadi and Aaron Birch)
+### (under the supervision of Dr. Réza Samadi and Dr. Aaron Birch)

 ## Description